GFSD Food Service news: Student meals are free through December

 When the Healthy, Hunger-Free Kids Act went into effect in 2010, one of the requirements was that school districts gradually increase their student lunch prices until the revenue per lunch matches the federal free reimbursement level.
-To comply with this regulation, lunch prices in each of Glens Falls City Schools will increase by ten cents to $2.00 for the 2016-17 school year.
-Breakfast prices will increase by five cents to $1.30 for all students.
-The price of milk remains at $.50.
+To comply with this regulation, lunch prices in each of Glens Falls City Schools will increase by ten cents to $2.60 for the 2020-2021 school year.
+Breakfast prices will remain the same, at $1.75.
 As a reminder to parents and guardians, free and reduced-price lunches are available to students whose families meet certain eligibility guidelines.